Pius II, Pont. Max: Epistolae familiares. De Duobus amantibus Euryalo et Lucretia. Descriptio urbis Viennensis.

 Edited by Nicolaus von Wyle.

-Includes Pius II: De curialium miseria.
+Includes also De curialium miseria; De educatione puerorum.
 Poggius Florentinus: Epistola de balneis; Epistola de morte Hieronymi Pragensis.
 Leonardus Brunus Aretinus: De duobus amantibus Guiscardo et Sigismunda (a Latin version of Boccaccio, Decameron IV.1).